lorisdanto/symbolicautomata/README.md

 ----------------
 *Requirements*: Java SE >= 1.8

 The easiest way to use the libraries and build them is to open them in Eclipse.
 You need to use a recent version of Eclipse (> Mars) otherwise you might see some problems.
+Import all the libraries in Eclipse as existing maven projects.

 The main library resides in the project SVPALib.
 The character theory of interval resides in the project BooleanAlgebras.